Living Free Community: When Residential Treatment Isn't an Option

-Lifeline Connection uses Living Free small groups as part of its ministry to those who are reasonably functional in their addictions and either cannot won't enter residential rehabilitation programs.
+Living Free Community(LFC) uses Living Free small groups as part of its ministry to those who are reasonably functional in their addictions and either cannot won't enter residential rehabilitation programs.
 Only 7-12% of addicts enroll in residential treatment.
 The majority struggle to continue to work, and keep their families together.
 They are often a danger to themselves and others as they drive, work, and interact in the community.
-These are the people Lifeline Connection helps.
+These are the people Living Free Community helps.

-Lifeline coordinates churches, law enforcement, criminal justice systems, social service agencies in a cooperative effort to address the addiction problems sweeping rural counties.
-There are successful Lifeline Connections operating in more than 25 counties in Kentucky, Tennessee, Georgia, and Mississippi.
+LFC coordinates churches, law enforcement, criminal justice systems, social service agencies in a cooperative effort to address the addiction problems sweeping rural counties.
+There are successful Living Free Community ministries operating in more than 150 counties in Kentucky, Tennessee, Georgia, Mississippi and other parts of the U.S.

-The Transformation Project: Sentencing Options for Drug Offenders
+The Transformation Project, A Living Free Community Alliance Ministry: Sentencing Options for Drug Offenders

 The Transformation Project is making a big difference in the city of Chattanooga, Tennessee as it accomplishes its mission "to make disciples of Jesus Christ by transforming the lives of addiction-related offenders and their families through the power of God, thereby reducing recidivism."